 Batch 40.
 A little thinner than earlier batches.
 Delightfully complex nose -- even has some cocoa notes.
 Strong initial burn that fades into a long finish.

 Minor flaws: a sulfur note, maybe from the cognac barrel.
-Also the sharp heat is a bit more than expected for the 6y+ blend. — 6 months ago
+Also the sharp heat is a bit more than expected for the 6y+ blend. — a year ago

 Marvelous.
 All the classic brown sugar, vanilla, oak and spice you could want, with none of the medicinal stinging bitterness of a lesser whiskey.
 Remarkable depth.
 Opens to reveal more of its bouquet with water, but I found it most impressive uncut.

 Haven't had bookers in 15 years.
-This limited edition is better than anything I remember. — 7 months ago
+This limited edition is better than anything I remember. — a year ago

 Spectacular.
 The first truly great rye I've had.
 Balance, mouthfeel, complex aromatics and a solid finish.
-I'd prefer more heat, but that's just me. — 7 months ago
+I'd prefer more heat, but that's just me. — a year ago

 Fruit forward--cherries and red plum, faint spicines or note of cacao.
 Silky palate, long finish.

-Bloody marvelous for $11 a bottle here in Washington, D.C. — 8 months ago
+Bloody marvelous for $11 a bottle here in Washington, D.C. — a year ago